VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 ```

 In this you set up the **Connection** to the downstream Event Store Server using the **[EventStore.Client](https://www.nuget.org/packages/EventStore.Client/21.2.2)** nuget package library.

-The **ReceiveMethod** is the method that will receive the events from the downstream Event Store stream.

-The **StreamName** is the name of the downstream Event Store stream.

-The **GroupName** is the name of the downstream Event Store stream subscription group.

-**Note:-** The downstream Event Store stream must have a persistent subscription created for that stream & group.

 ### Gateway Hub